LED art: Artists and works incorporating LEDs

+Blinkies

 Blinkies are small electronic devices that make very bright (usually flashing) light using LEDs and small batteries.
 They are often sold by vendors at night-time events that have fireworks displays such as Independence Day, Canada Day, or Guy Fawkes Night.
 They are also popular at raves, New Year's Eve parties and nighttime sporting events.

 There is no industry standard or official name for blinkies, but most common names use some combination of the terms flash, magnet, strobe, body, blink, light, and/or jewelry.
 Common examples are blinkies, blinkees, body lights, blinky body lights, magnetic flashers, or flashing jewelry.

 Uses

 Blinkies are most often used for amusement at raves, parties and nighttime events.
 Their other uses include: